akthammomani/Decision-Tree-Based-Binary-Classifiers/Tree_Based_Classifier_RR_Diner_Coffee/README.md

 ## 1. Introduction

-Imagine you've just been hired by a rising popular specialty coffee company - RR Diner Coffee - as a data scientist.
-Congratulations!

 **RR Diner Coffee** sells two types of thing:
 - specialty coffee beans, in bulk (by the kilogram only)
 - coffee equipment and merchandise (grinders, brewing equipment, mugs, books, t-shirts).